Links on SoundGuys may earn us a commission. Learn more.

 The Turtle Beach Recon 70 and the Razer Kraken X offer considerably better microphone experiences, and longer cords for PC gamers, for $10 USD and $20 USD more, respectively.
 That may seem like a bit of a price jump, given the low starting point, but that’s just an indicator of how cheap the Quantum 50 is—these are still very reasonably priced options.

 There are plenty of great gaming headsets around $100 USD too, and they all offer superior experiences in one way or another.
 The HyperX Cloud Alpha is a perennial workhorse, with a more neutral frequency response and super comfortable build.
 The Razer Barracuda X brings a wireless USB-C dongle too, which means it can almost match the breadth of the Quantum 50’s compatibility.
+If you want a headset more aimed toward PC gaming the JBL Quantum 350 could be the right fit for you.
+It works with PC, Nintendo Switch (docked, and Sony PlayStation 4, and PS 5.
+There is no wired option here.

 However, these are considerably more expensive.
 And if you’re really set on earbuds, you still may be better off with the JBL Quantum 50.